Visiting Rincon de la Vieja

 With the Daniel Oduber International Airport now located in Liberia, getting to this beautiful area is easier than ever before.
 Should you travel from San Jose to Liberia, you can take a domestic flight for around $40, depending on the season.
 Private transfers from Liberia are a fast and easy way to get to your hotel from the airport.
 They cost around $200.
 Shared shuttles are a more affordable option between $50 and $100.
 You may also choose to rent a car from the airport or Liberia.

-If you want an unforgettable dining experience in Ricon de la Vieja, look no further than your own hotel.
+If your craving a traditional Costa Rican casado in Ricon de la Vieja, look no further than your own hotel.
 Since the park is pretty far removed from the nearest city and the locals are working hard to keep the natural integrity intact, every hotel mentioned on our website offers a full restaurant service of the highest quality!
 If you would like to eat out anyway, we recommend Restaurante Camino al Cerro located on the road between Liberia and Rincon de la Vieja.
 It’s the perfect place to make a short stop after your long journey to Guanacaste.